Get,

 Does PCOS cause hair loss?

-Yes, the loss of hair from the scalp can occur in PCOS.
-Other symptoms of PCOS include irregular periods, infertility, excessive hair growth on the face, stomach, thighs etc.3
+Yes, loss of scalp hair can occur in PCOS.
+Other symptoms of PCOS include irregular periods, infertility, and excessive hair growth on the face, stomach, and thighs3

 References: